How to buy CRISPR Therapeutics (CRSP) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 CRISPR Therapeutics AG is a biotechnology business with stocks listed in the US.
 CRISPR Therapeutics shares (CRSP) are listed on the NASDAQ and all prices are listed in US Dollars.
+Its last market close was US$58.76 – a decrease of 6.15% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in CRISPR Therapeutics